Sam Collins (musician): Biography

 Collins was born in Louisiana and grew up in McComb, Mississippi, just across the state line.
 By 1924, he was performing in local barrelhouses, often with King Solomon Hill; both of them sang falsetto parts and played slide guitar.
 Collins's first recording in 1927 was "Yellow Dog Blues", made for Gennett Records and recorded in Richmond, Indiana.
 His bottleneck guitar was referred to as a "git-fiddle" on record labels of the time, and blues historian Robert Palmer noted that his guitar "seemed to literally weep".

-Collins recorded again in 1931; some of his later recordings appeared under different pseudonyms, such as Jim Foster, Jelly Roll Hunter, Big Boy Woods, Bunny Carter, and Salty Dog Sam.
+Collins recorded again in 1931 for the American Record Corporation in New York; some of his later recordings appeared under different pseudonyms, such as Jim Foster on Champion records, Jelly Roll Hunter on Silvertone and Supertone records, Big Boy Woods and Bunny Carter on Bell Records, and Salty Dog Sam.
+For Collins himself this meant that even when his records sold, he often had no way of proving that he was the performer entitled to payment.
 His rural bottleneck guitar pieces were among the first to be compiled on LP.

 In the late 1930s, Collins relocated to Chicago, where he died from heart disease in October 1949, at the age of 62.